 2. the Annual Meeting shall adopt the item by a three-fifths (3/5) vote of the members present and voting.

-E. lf the Board deems that altered conditions make it advisable for the League to adopt a new study, the Board may appoint a study committee.
-The Board

-must notify the members of the formation of the committee at least two (2)

-months prior to a general membership meeting or a general membership communication, including e-mail and/or postal mail.
+E. lf the Leadership Team deems that altered conditions make it advisable for the League to adopt a new study, the Leadership Team may appoint a study committee.
+The Leadership Team must notify the members of the formation of the committee at least one (1) month prior to a general membership meeting or a general membership communication, including e-mail and/or postal mail.

 1. In the case of a general meeting, provided a quorum is present, the membership can adopt the new study by a two-thirds (2/3) vote of the members present and voting.